 Prostate cancer isn’t the only condition affecting the prostate.
 Benign Prostatic Hyperplasia (BPH), also known as enlarged prostate, is a common condition in older men in which the prostate gland enlarges, causing a variety of urinary issues.
 BPH causes a number of troublesome symptoms from increasingly frequent urination, especially at night, to difficulty urinating and the inability to completely empty the bladder.

-Chesapeake Urology physicians are now offering several innovative therapies for the treatment of BPH, including minimally invasive options that alleviate symptoms and restore quality of life without the need for more invasive surgery or medications and their side effects.
+Chesapeake Urology physicians are now offering several innovative therapies for the treatment of BPH, including minimally invasive options such as UroLift that alleviate symptoms and restore quality of life without the need for more invasive surgery or medications and their side effects.

 Here’s what you need to know about BPH and the latest minimally invasive treatments.